Physical Incapacitation

 Rough Water Test

 BoatUS tested recreational PFDs (Lifejackets) in rough water with seas up to 4 feet.
-They reported that experienced lifeguards “had to work hard treading water to keep their faces clear of the waves”.
+Their report pointed out that experienced lifeguards “had to work hard treading water to keep their faces clear of the waves”.

-But their most ominous finding happened when the lifeguards simulated an unconscious victim.
+Their most ominous discovery happened when the lifeguards simulated an incapacitated or unconscious victim.
 They reported that the testers “repeatedly sank well beneath the surface as the waves rolled over them”.
-This is precisely what happens when someone becomes incapacitated by cold water.